quintel/documentation/general/appliances_labelling.md

 The label also contains information on:

 -   the annual energy consumption, based on 160 drying cycles of the standard cotton programme at full and partial load, and the consumption of the low-power modes, in kWh/year-   the type of household tumble drier (air-vented, condenser or gas-fired)-   the cycle time corresponding to the standard cotton programme at full load, in minutes-    the capacity for the standard cotton programme at full load, in kg-   the noise during the drying phase, for the standard cotton programme at full load, in dB(A)<strong> Television</strong>
-The energy class of the televisions can be determined from the Energy Efficiency Index (EEI), which is presented in the table below and it is based on the annual energy consumption of the appliance.
+The table below presents the EEI of each energy label of Televisions.

 ![Figure 1: Television labelling.](../images/Television_labelling.png "Figure 1: Television labelling.")